Monday, December 23, 2019

 Even so, when using the external antenna terminals on the AM band, I would use some sort of diode protection to guard the radio against static discharge -- as the RF amp transistor is an FET, and FET transistors are sensitive to static and can blow if a static discharge hits them, and the 12-603 doesn't seem to have diode protection on the external antenna terminal.
 The FM antenna terminal seems to have back to back diodes.
 According to the only schematic I could find, they don't show up on it, but they're clearly visible on the main PCB.
 AM external antenna diodes, however -- at least from a cursory look at the radio -- appear to be missing.

 A couple back to back diodes from the AM terminal to the GND terminal would do the trick (two diodes, wired in parallel, each diode in opposite polarity from the other).
+They could be secured externally, just screwing them in back to back between the AM terminal and the GND externally.
+In a pinch, a high value resistor (like 500 ohms or 1 megaohm) might also work to bleed off static electricity if you use an outdoor wire antenna with an Optimus.

 BATTERY LIFE AND EMERGENCY PREPAREDNESS